cristian-sulea/cristian-sulea-net/jekyllrb/_posts/2015-01-20-do-not-catch-nullpointerexception-or-any-of-its-ancestors.md

 ## Compliant Solution

-This compliant solution omits an explicit check for a <code>null</code> reference and permits a <code>NullPointerException</code> to be thrown.
+This compliant solution omits an explicit check for a `null` reference and permits a `NullPointerException` to be thrown.

 {% highlight java %}